 Changing our method of choosing the president wouldn’t wipe out the other branches of government.
 The president would still not be able to write his own laws.
 Congress and the Supreme Court could still overrule her veto.
 Congressmen could still impeach her.
 There would still be term limits.
 The systems that are in place that check a president’s whim would be the same under a popular vote as under the Electoral College.

 France has had direct elections since 1965 (de Gaulle).
 Finland since 1994 (Ahtisaari).
 Portugal since 1918 (Pais).
 Poland since 1990 (Wałęsa).
 Why aren’t these nations run by despots by now?
 Why isn’t Austria, Ireland, Iceland, and others?
+The majority of democracies around the world directly elect their leader!
 Why do even conservative institutes rank nations like Ireland, Finland, Iceland, and Austria higher up on a “Human Freedom Index” than the United States?
 How is this possible, if direct elections of the executives lead to tyranny and the loss of personal freedoms?

 Well, it’s because popular elections of presidents are not incompatible with checks and balances, with free societies, and so on.
 There are many factors that lead to dictatorship and ruin, but simply giving the White House to whomever gets the most votes, rather than voting for electors who vote for us, is not necessarily one of them.
 As long as a nation preserves checks and balances between the branches of State, how the politicians are appointed can be changed without the U.S. falling into tyranny.